 Another unique thing to notice is this clip system uses a single point of contact.
 In the image above, you see that you can either clip the strap on to the bottom of your ukulele’s sound hole, or place the strap around the head of your ukulele.

 These methods aren’t as secure as typical two points of contact methods, but they are very versatile and easy to use.
 They also don’t require modifications to your uke, so it’s an attractive option many prefer.

 If you’re looking for a strap system that’s comparable to a guitar, check out this “Country Style” strap from Music First.

 This setup will require you to screw a hole into your ukulele.
 You’d be best off to drill a smaller hole first, then turn the screw in to lessen the chance of more serious damage occurring.

 Once you’re setup, you’ll have a nice, comfy, secure scrap to go along with your ukulele!

-If you’re looking for a different style of ukulele strap or a strap that better suites your personality, take a look at all the options Amazon has available.
+If you’re looking for a different style of ukulele strap or a strap that better suits your personality, take a look at all these Ukulele Shoulder Straps